DURATION

 Hiking

-In the morning you'll get straight to the task at hand: climbing volcanoes.
-You'll meet the group and drive to the trailhead of Pacaya volcano, lace up your hiking boots and head for the summit.
-The route to the top weaves through lava fields, formed by eruptions as recent as 2010.
-Geothermal hotspots can be found on the cooled lava formations; you can even roast marshmallows here to fuel your hike.
-When you reach Pacaya's peak - your first of five volcano summits - you'll enjoy a picnic overlooking neighbouring volcanoes Agua, Fuego and Acatenango.
+In the morning you'll get straight to the task at hand: volcano trekking!
+You'll meet the group and drive to the trailhead of Pacaya volcano, lace up your hiking boots and hit the trail for what is an ideal acclimatisation trek.
+The route weaves through lava fields, formed by eruptions as recent as 2010.
+Geothermal hotspots can be found on the cooled lava formations.
+When you reach Pacaya's peak, you'll enjoy a picnic overlooking neighbouring volcanoes Agua, Fuego and Acatenango.
 You'll head back to Antigua for the evening: grab a beer and some classic Central American food from Antigua's many street stalls, bars, restaurants and cafes.
+As a young active volcano, the summit of Volcan Pacaya is sometimes closed for safety reasons by the local authorities.
+This has been an increasingly common occurrence in 2024, with groups still trekking a spectacular circuit route but not making it quite to the summit.

 Day 3